ircv3/ircv3-specifications/extensions/metadata.md

 On joining a channel, users will get the channel's current metadata sent to them with `METADATA` messages, and get the same information for all users who are in the channel.
 Specifically, they get that information for the keys they are subscribed to.
 The server may also tell them to request that information [at a later time](#metadata-sync).

-## Relation with other dependencies
+## Relation with other specifications

 This specification depends on the [`batch`](../extensions/batch.html) capability which MUST be negotiated to use ``draft/metadata-2``.
 The order of capability negotiation is not significant and MUST not be enforced.